Skip to main content

 Typical inspection stages for a new home include foundation, framing, insulation and vapour barrier, plumbing rough-in, and a final inspection before occupancy.
 Some municipalities require more.
 Your contractor should know the inspection schedule and call for inspections at the right times.
 If they don’t, ask about it.

-Building inspectors work for the municipality, not for you and not for the contractor.
-Their job is to confirm minimum code compliance.
-They are not conducting a quality inspection on your behalf, and passing inspection does not mean everything is perfect.
-It means the visible, inspected work meets the minimum standard.
+Building inspectors work for the municipality, not for you or the contractor.
+Their job is to confirm minimum code compliance, not to conduct a quality inspection on your behalf.
+Passing inspection means the visible, inspected work met the minimum standard.
 That distinction matters.

 How to Access the BC Building Code

-The BC Building Code is a public document.
-You can access it through the BC government website at gov.bc.ca.
-The full code is available to read online or download as a PDF.
+The BC Building Code is a public document, available through the BC government website at gov.bc.ca.
+The full code can be read online or downloaded as a PDF.

-Fair warning: it is written for building professionals, not homeowners.
-Reading the raw code cover to cover is not a particularly useful exercise for most people planning a build.
-What is useful is knowing it exists, knowing your contractor and designer are bound by it, and knowing you can look something up if a question comes up during your project.
+Fair warning: it’s written for building professionals, not homeowners.
+Reading the raw code is not a particularly useful exercise for most people planning a build.
+What’s useful is knowing it exists, understanding that your contractor and designer are bound by it, and recognizing that you can look something up if a question arises during your project.

-For plain-language summaries of specific topics, BC Housing publishes homeowner guides on energy efficiency, moisture management, and other practical subjects that draw on code requirements without requiring you to parse regulatory language.
-Those are worth bookmarking.
+For plain-language summaries, BC Housing publishes homeowner guides on energy efficiency, moisture management, and other practical subjects.
+They draw on code requirements without requiring you to parse regulatory language, and they’re worth bookmarking.

 What It Means for Your Project

-If you’re planning a build or renovation in BC, the code affects your project in a few practical ways.
+If you’re planning a new build or renovation in BC, the code affects your project in a few concrete ways.

-First, your drawings need to show code compliance before a permit is issued.
-That is your designer’s job, but it affects your budget and timeline.
+Your drawings need to show code compliance before a permit is issued.
+That’s your designer’s job, but it affects your budget and timeline.
 If your design requires a variance (a formal exception to a code requirement), that adds time to the permit process.

-Second, code requirements can affect your material choices.
+Code requirements also affect material choices.
 Not every product sold at a building supply store is approved for every application.
 Your contractor should be sourcing materials that meet the relevant standards.
-If you want to specify something yourself, check with your contractor before committing.
+If you want to specify something yourself, check with them before committing.

-Third, changes made during construction sometimes have code implications.
-If you decide mid-build to add a window where there wasn’t one, or change the layout of a bathroom, those changes may need to be reviewed and the drawings updated.
+Changes made during construction can have code implications too.
+If you decide mid-build to add a window or change the layout of a bathroom, those changes may need to be reviewed and the drawings updated.
 This is one reason change orders exist.

-Most importantly: a building that meets code is the baseline expectation, not a bonus feature.
-A good contractor treats code compliance as the starting point of quality, not the finish line.
+A building that meets code is the baseline expectation, not a bonus feature.
+A good contractor treats it as the starting point of quality, not the finish line.